mattyoung101/omicron2d/README.md

 TBA: more complicated, talk about command line parameters, etc.

 ## License
-This repo is licensed under the BSD 3-Clause license, see LICENSE.txt.
+This repo is licenced under the Mozilla Public License v2.0, see LICENSE.txt.

-Some elements (i.e. advanced skills if developed) may remain proprietary - this is as of yet undecided.

 ## Libraries and licenses
 See ATTRIBUTION.txt